 Alannah cursed.
 Their king had been on the verge of declaring war on Dorithia for years.
 But why now?
 Why her village?

 William shaded his eyes with one hand.
 “I don’t see anything.”

-A huge shadow passed over the street and Alannah swallowed.
-Fear froze her limbs.
+A huge shadow passed over the street, dwarfing the houses.
+Fear froze her limbs solid.

 Despite herself, Alannah stepped out from the shelter of her shop and peered south.
-A dark, curling shape swooped across the clouds gracefully and then dropped down.
+A dark, curling shape swooped across the clouds.
 It landed in a field just south of the village and spread its wings as though it had every right to be there.